ylyma/tp/docs/UserGuide.md

 <box type="success" light>

-- A list of applicants sorted by grades in descending order.
+- A sorted list of applicants.

 </box>